Lowie Vermeersch: Granstudio

-In December 2010, Vermeersch resigned from his position at Pininfarina to found Granstudio, allowing him to extend his automotive design experience into mobility design.
-The studio mixes consultancy work for international clients with independent research projects.
+In December 2010, Vermeersch resigned from his position at Pininfarina and founded Granstudio, enabling him to expand his work from automotive design into broader mobility design.
+The studio combines consultancy work for international clients with independent research projects.

-With his studio, he was responsible for the design of the Chery TX concept.
-From this concept, the Tiggo 7 was derived as a production car and won the title "Best Production Car Design China" in 2016.
+Through Granstudio, he led the design of the Chery TX concept car.
+The production model derived from this concept, the Tiggo 7, received the award for Best Production Car Design China in 2016.

-In collaboration with Paolo Garella, his studio designed James Glickenhaus's road/racing SCG003C and SCG003S for Scuderia Cameron Glickenhaus, led by Goran Popovic.
-The SCG003C was unveiled at the 2015 Geneva Motor Show and subsequently raced in the 24 Hours Nürburgring, where it took a shock pole position in 2017 aided by its highly aerodynamic design.
+In collaboration with Paolo Garella, Granstudio designed the road and racing versions of the SCG003C and SCG003S for Scuderia Cameron Glickenhaus, led by Goran Popovic.
+The SCG003C was unveiled at the 2015 Geneva Motor Show and later competed in the 24 Hours of Nürburgring, achieving pole position in 2017, assisted by its aerodynamic design.

-His studio designed productions cars such as the BAIC Senova D50, Cowin X3 and Senova D70 and concept studies.
+The studio has also designed production vehicles such as the BAIC Senova D50, Cowin X3, and Senova D70, as well as various concept studies.

-The Senova OffSpace concept car that was presented in 2016 as part of an ongoing collaboration with BAIC Motor received critical acclaim and was awarded Best Concept Car China of 2016.
+The Senova OffSpace concept car, presented in 2016 as part of an ongoing collaboration with BAIC Motor, received critical attention and was awarded Best Concept Car China in 2016.

-In November 2017 Lowie Vermeersch presented together with Dallara the Dallara Stradale, the first ever road going car from the world leading race engineering company that is based in Parma, Italy.
-He designed the car together with Giovanni Piccardo (exterior) and Rocco Carrieri (interior).
+In November 2017, Vermeersch presented the Dallara Stradale in collaboration with Dallara, marking the company's first road-going car.
+The vehicle was designed with Giovanni Piccardo (exterior) and Rocco Carrieri (interior).

-Vermeersch forecasts a growing diversity of types of vehicles to fit better and more efficiently different types of needs and contexts, which Granstudio accommodates.
+Vermeersch has stated that increasing diversity in vehicle types is expected to address differing mobility needs and contexts, an approach reflected in Granstudio's work.

-In August 2019, Granstudio designed Drako GTE was launched at the Quail Motorsports Gathering during Monterey Car Week.
+In August 2019, the Granstudio-designed Drako GTE was launched at the Quail Motorsports Gathering during Monterey Car Week.

-In 2020, Granstudio's Team designed and developed DigiPHY, a mixed reality platform for real time vehicle testing and prototyping.
+In 2020, Granstudio's team designed and developed DigiPHY, a mixed-reality platform for real-time vehicle testing and prototyping.

 Biennale Interieur

-From 2011 to 2017, Lowie Vermeersch served as president of board of directors of the Interieur Foundation, a non-profit association acting in the field of design, product development and innovation.
-The foundation organizes a design Biennale, awarded with the European Community Design Prize in 1994 and the Design Management Europe Award in 2008.
-Vermeersch acted as Curator for the Interieur Biennale in 2012 and was praised by Wallpaper for "setting a new standard for the design fair experience".
+From 2011 to 2017, Vermeersch served as president of the board of directors of the Interieur Foundation, a non-profit organisation active in the fields of design, product development, and innovation.
+The foundation organises the Biennale Interieur, which received the European Community Design Prize in 1994 and the Design Management Europe Award in 2008.

+Vermeersch acted as curator for the Interieur Biennale in 2012, and was later noted by Wallpaper for "setting a new standard for the design fair experience".

 Designs

-Some of the projects that were developed under his direction include:
+Selected projects developed under Vermeersch's direction include: